razvand/english/welcome/install-d-locally.md

 * [**GDC**](http://gdcproject.org/downloads) which uses the GCC backend
 * [**LDC**](https://github.com/ldc-developers/ldc#installation) based on the LLVM backend

-GDC and LDC aren't always at the most recent DMD frontend's versions, but provide better optimization levels as well as support for other platforms like e.g. ARM.
+GDC and LDC aren't always in sync with the most recent version of the DMD frontend, but provide better optimization levels as well as support for other platforms like ARM.

 See the wiki for [more information](https://wiki.dlang.org/Compilers)